ilyasse578/Stone-Paper-Scissors-Game/README.md

 ## 🧠 About the Game
 A simple **console-based** Stone, Paper, Scissors game built in **C++**, where you can challenge the computer in a fun and random match.

+💡 **Why I built this project:**
+- To practice C++ basics and console I/O.
+- To learn random number generation and game logic.
+- To create a small fun project to showcase on GitHub.

 ---

 ## ⚙️ How to Play